SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - WEB_SERVER_PORT - Port of Web Server
 - SSL_CERTIFICATE_PEM_PATH - Path of SSL certificate PEM
 - SSL_PRIVATE_KEY_PEM_PATH - Path of Private key PEM
-- FILE_UPLOAD_LIMIT - The limit in bytes of the size of file uploads done
-- TEXT_FORM_LIMIT - The limit in bytes of the size of each individual text form (username, name, email, phone number) submitted
+- DATA_SUBMISSION_LIMIT - The limit in bytes of the size of any kind of data submissions (file uploads along with login and contact form submissions)
 - PASSWORD_LIMIT - The limit in bytes of the size of entered passwords
-- FORM_SUBMISSION_RATE_LIMIT - The number of requests allowed per second for login and contact form submissions.
+- DATA_SUBMISSION_RATE_LIMIT - The number of requests allowed per second for login and contact form submissions and file uploads.
 - DEFAULT_RATE_LIMIT - The number of requests allowed per second for all other applicable endpoints that don't have a custom rate limit.

 ## Security